 Runway Dreams floral bustier top, The Catwalk long white skirt, SM Department Store striped socks, Crocs mini wedges, Chemistry bangle, Antler Accessories necklace, sunnies from Divisoria.
 Hype this on Lookbook here.

 Hi from Bangkok!
-We’re here with Shai’s mom to do a little bit of touring and a whole lot of shopping.
-It’s Seph’s first out-of-country trip and second plane ride.
+I’m here with my mom to do a little bit of touring and a whole lot of shopping.

 Food.
 It might seem like a silly joke (“We came all the way from Manila to eat KFC”), but a country’s fast food says a lot about their culture as well—we found out for example that Thai fast food chains offer yummy chocolatey drinks like Milo, and seldom have anything on the menu that isn’t spicy or doesn’t taste like curry.
 Like these shicken strips.